-European officials who do not support American withdrawal from the nuclear deal with Iran, or the renewed sanctions, are considering buying Iranian oil with euros.
-It will be a very big deal if Europeans follow through and make large scale oil purchases using anything other than the dollar.
+European officials who do not support American withdrawal from the nuclear deal with Iran, or the renewed sanctions, are considering buying Iranian oil in euros.
+It will be a very big deal if Europeans follow through and make large-scale oil purchases using anything other than the dollar.

 Reuters reports the decision to resume sanctions on Iran has led to a spike in trading activity of Chinese crude oil futures, which are denominated in yuan.
 Trading began in this market last year and volume has been growing steadily.
 When sanctions were announced, the volume doubled overnight to a record 250,000 contracts, which represented 12% of the global trade in crude.